CharlesCossette/decar_animate/README.md

     ani.addElement(cone1)
     ani.build

 The `ani.build` function intializes all the elements and generates them within a figure.
-This must be done before running the animation.You may skip instantiating the class and put the class name directly in the `ani.addElement()` method,
+This must be done before running the animation.
+You may skip instantiating the class and put the class name directly in the `ani.addElement()` method,

     ani = Animation()
     ani.addElement(AnimatedBox)
     ani.build